vinej/inferno-remux/README.md

  * components dispatch actions to apply modifications to the store (the state)
  * resolvers resolve actions and call stores
  * stores are observable with the Mobx @observable decorator
- * Mobx refresh the components with the @observer decorator
+ * Mobx refresh the components with the Mobx-React @observer decorator
  * resolvers could be also middlewares to do something with the action before/after calling the stores
 * TRY IT, IT'S VERY SIMPLE THIS WAY